Phoenix roebelenii

-Phoenix roebelenii, with common names of dwarf date palm, pygmy date palm, miniature date palm or robellini palm, is a species of date palm native to southeastern Asia, from southwestern China (Yunnan Province), northern Laos and northern Vietnam, (in Dien Bien Province, Ha Giang Province, Cao Bang Province, Lang Son Province).
+Phoenix roebelenii, with common names of dwarf date palm, pygmy date palm, miniature date palm or robellini palm, is a species of date palm native to southeastern Asia, from southwestern China (Yunnan Province), northern Laos and northern Vietnam (in Dien Bien Province, Ha Giang Province, Cao Bang Province, Lang Son Province).

 The Latin specific epithet roebelenii honours the orchid collector Carl Roebelen (1855–1927).

 Description

 Phoenix roebelenii is a small to medium-sized, slow-growing slender tree growing to 2–7 m tall.
 The leaves are 60–120 cm long, pinnate, with around 100 leaflets arranged in a single plane (unlike the related P. loureiroi where the leaflets are in two planes).
 Each leaflet is 15–25 cm long and 1 cm wide, slightly drooping, and grey-green in colour with scurfy pubescence below.

 The flowers are small, yellowish, produced on a 45 cm inflorescence.
 The fruit is an edible 1 cm drupe resembling a small, thin-fleshed date.

-This Palm produces strong, spiny thorns approx. 2-4" in length.
-The size of the thorns depends on the age of the tree.
-These thorns are located on the Palm Leaf stem close to the truck and can may extend 6-12" from the trunk.
-The thorns are very sharp and easily penetrate the skin.
-They are poisonous and can cause irritation, skin infection, bruising and can be severe.
-They can also cause an allergic reaction.
-These reactions differentiate on the exposure.